linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 -Federal Reserve Bulletin

 UK stocks and bonds sold off during the currency defense phase and continued to weaken immediately following the devaluation, but then rebounded.
 Because the UK's debt was denominated in its own currency, there wasn't a risk that the government couldn't pay it back.
-Consistent with these pressures on the bond market, the UK's 5.5 percent bonds due in 1937 had dropped to  $92 after the devaluation from$ 104 (as interest rates rose from 4.7 percent to 5.7 percent in December), but they moved back up to 100 by the end of the year.[125]
+Consistent with these pressures on the bond market, the UK's 5.5 percent bonds due in 1937 had dropped to  \$92 after the devaluation from\$ 104 (as interest rates rose from 4.7 percent to 5.7 percent in December), but they moved back up to 100 by the end of the year.[125]

 The devaluation helped stimulate the export sector of the economy and allowed the Bank of England to ease significantly, cutting rates by one percent by the end of the year.
 Equilibrium was reached so that, by the end of October, banks in London were receiving money again.
 In other words, the devaluation and money printing kicked off a beautiful deleveraging (I'll go through this more later, when I discuss the US leaving the gold standard).
 Consistent with these pressures, UK stocks and bonds both rallied after selling off sharply through the currency defense phase and immediately following the devaluation.
 It is important to understand that these moves are very classic.
 Why they work as they do is explained in the archetypal template.